libvips/libvips/README.md

 In the libvips directory you should just be able to do:

 	$ ./configure

+Check the summary at the end of `configure` carefully. libvips must have `build-essential`, `pkg-config`, `glib2.0-dev`, and `libxml2-dev`.

+For the vips8 Python binding, you must have `gobject-introspection`, `python-gi-dev`, and `libgirepository1.0-dev`.

+You'll need the dev packages for the file format support you want.
+For basic jpeg and tiff support, you'll need
+`libtiff5-dev`, `libjpeg-turbo8-dev`, and `libgsf-1-dev`.
+See the Dependencies section below for a full list of the things that libvips can be configured to use.

+Once `configure` is looking OK, compile and install with the usual:

 	$ make
 	$ sudo make install

 By default this will install files to `/usr/local`.

-See the Dependencies section below for a list of the things that libvips needs in order to be able to build.

 We have detailed guides on the wiki for [building on Windows](http://www.vips.ecs.soton.ac.uk/index.php?title=Build_on_windows)